nkarasiak/MuseoToolBox/docs/source/README.rst

 What's the point ?
 ------------------

-Today, the main usages of Museo ToolBox are :
+Today, the main usages of MuseoToolBox are :

 * museotoolbox.\ **cross_validation**

-  * Create validation/training sets from vector, and a cross-validation directly compatible with Scikit-Learn GridSearchCV.
-The aim is here to **promote the spatial validation/training** in order to better estimate a model (with a lower spatial auto-correlation overestimation).
+  * Create validation/training sets from vector, and cross-validation compatible with Scikit-Learn GridSearchCV.
+The aim is here to **promote the spatial cross-validation** in order to better estimate a model (with a lower spatial auto-correlation overestimation).

 * museotoolbox.\ **raster_tools**

-  * Extract band value from vector ROI (polygons/points) (function : *getSamplesFromROI*\ )
+  * Extract bands values from vector ROI (polygons/points) (function : *getSamplesFromROI*\ )
   * **rasterMath**\ , allows you to do some math on your raster and save it.
-Just load rasterMath, then it will return you the value for each pixel (in all bands) and now you can do whatever you want : predicting a model, signal treatment (whittaker, double logistic...), modal value, mean... rasterMath read and write block per block to avoid loading the full image in memory.
-It is compatible with every python function (including numpy) as the first argument an array.
+Just load rasterMath, then it will return you the value for each pixel (in all bands) and now you can do whatever you want : predicting a model, smooth signal (whittaker, double logistic...), modal value, mean... rasterMath read and write block per block to avoid loading the full image in memory.
+It is compatible with every python function (including numpy) as the first and only argument needed is an array.

 * museotoolbox.\ **learn_tools**

-  * Based on Scikit-Learn. **learndAndPredict** simplifies the use the cross-validations by extracting each accuracy (kappa,F1,OA, and above all confusion matrix) from each fold.
+  * Based on Scikit-Learn. **learndAndPredict** simplifies the use of cross-validation by extracting each accuracy (kappa,F1,OA, and above all confusion matrix) from each fold.
 It also eases the way to predict a raster (just give the raster name and the model).

 That seems cool, but is there some help to use this ?
 -----------------------------------------------------

-I imagined Museo ToolBox as a tool to promote the use of spatial cross-validation and to learn/predict from raster, so of course there is some help : `a complete documentation with a lot of examples is available on readthedocs <https://museotoolbox.readthedocs.org/>`_.
+I imagined MuseoToolBox as a tool to simplify raster processing and to promote spatial cross-validation, so of course there is some help : `a complete documentation with a lot of examples is available on readthedocs <https://museotoolbox.readthedocs.org/>`_.

 How do I install it ?
 ---------------------